Valery Tereshchenko (academic): American period

 He along with other employees of the project took part in the establishment of initial economic ties between the U.S. and the Republic of China (1942−1949).

 Before the end of World War II, the scientist was elected to the Executive Committee of the International Cooperative postwar reconstruction (NY).
 He participated in the preparation the United Nations Conferences on Food and Agriculture in Atlantic City and Hot Springs.

 In the 1940s he was invited to organize a section on cooperative in the Latin American Institute in Boston, he was initiator of the first ever visit delegation of cooperators South America to the United States.

 Soviet period

-After the Second World War Tereshchenko came to the USSR for business trips, to help to establish trade and economic ties with the U.S. In 1946 he was chief economist UNRRA in Ukraine.
+After the Second World War Tereshchenko came to the USSR for business trips, to help to establish trade and economic ties with the U.S. In 1946 he was chief economist of the UNRRA in Soviet Ukraine.

-Returning to the Soviet Union−Ukraine, and lived in Kyiv since 1963.
-Here he worked in a number of research institutes – of Ministry of Agricultural Economics and of the Ukrainian Academy of Science, and taught at the Taras Shevchenko National University of Kyiv.
+He eventually returned permanently to the Soviet Union, living in Kyiv from 1963 onwards.
+Here he worked in a number of research institutes of the Ministry of Agricultural Economics and of the Academy of Sciences of the Ukrainian SSR, and taught at the Taras Shevchenko National University of Kyiv.

 He was given an honorary award by UNESCO, and awarded an honorary diploma by the Missouri Writers' Guild in the U.S.

-Valeriy Ivanovich Tereshchenko died 28 September 1994, buried in Kyiv, the Baikove Cemetery.
+Valeriy Ivanovich Tereshchenko died September 28, 1994.
+His remains are buried in Kyiv, at the Baikove Cemetery.